federgraph/fleetrace/README.md

-﻿# fleetrace
+# fleetrace-angular-libs

-This is an Angular/Typescript workspace.
+This is an Angular/Typescript workspace using library projects.

 (I am using Visual Studio Code on Windows 10 to work on the project.)

 ## How to build